 The Design Process

-Simplicity and ease of use was key when we started thinking about Klok.
+Simplicity and ease of use were the key motives when we started thinking about Klok.
 Apple had just launched their widgets for iPhone, so we started looking at these, as they’re easy and quick to access; you don’t even need to unlock your phone to view them.

-We also knew that once the app was set up, the user interaction would be minimal, as the regular time zones users are interested in don’t change that often, so widgets felt like a perfect solution.
+We also knew that once the app was set up, the user interaction would be minimal, as the regular time zones in which users are interested don’t change that often, so widgets felt like a perfect solution.

 We were also keen to test out a good way of allowing users to change time without taking up a lot of space or requiring multiple steps.